 FRA supports passenger and freight railroading through a variety of competitive grant, dedicated grant, and loan programs to develop safety improvements, relieve congestion, and encourage the expansion and upgrade of passenger and freight rail infrastructure and services.
 FRA also provides training and technical assistance to grantees and stakeholders.

 The FRA eLibrary contains all the documents that are found throughout the FRA Public Website.
 Multiple pages on the website may link to the same eLibrary item based on its set of metadata.

-FRA’s R&D program is founded on an understanding of safety risks in the industry.
+FRA’s RD&T program is founded on an understanding of safety risks in the industry.
 Hazard identification and risk analysis allows us to identify opportunities to reduce the likelihood of accidents and incidents, and to limit the consequences of hazardous events should they occur.
-Key strategies include stakeholder engagement and partnerships with other researchers such as the Association of American Railroads, prioritization of projects and conducting research through cost-effective procurement.
+Key strategies include stakeholder engagement and partnerships with other researchers such as the Association of American Railroads, prioritization of projects, and conducting research through cost-effective procurement.